 Roseroma minimalist treatment, hand crafted

 I composed three formulas around the precious healing properties of Rose oil. my own curated blend includes rose extract, distillate, enfleurage and macerate as I believe in wholeness.
 I call the fusion Oleum Rosarum.
-Oleum Rosarum and other seven whole plant extracts promote skin’s healing and restoring qualities.
+Oleum Rosarum and other seven whole plant extracts promote skin’s healing and regenerating qualities.

 Massage is the best way to apply oil concentrates as for cleansing as for toning. massage improves local circulation and energy flow. massage helps the oils to dissolve the grime and dead skin cells and remove them from the skin. massage helps the actives to penetrate skin quicker and deeper into the dermis. massage soothes stressed skin and alleviates tissue blockages. at last, massage is an important part of selfcare to improve your self-esteem.